 - Blogiday– you get fed up and take a holiday from blogging

 So many blogging tools, clients, feed readers to enhance the blogging experience.

-- Bloglines, Rojo, Newsgator, Kinja, – are News Aggregators that display content from syndicated Web content from web feed.
+- Bloglines, Rojo, Newsgator, and Kinja, – are News Aggregators that display content from syndicated Web content from web feed.
 Can be configured online or downloaded on your desktop.
 Like .
 Also called RSS readers, feed readers, feed aggregators or news readers

 - Pageflakes, Newsvine – Track multiple feeds on a single page by modules.

-- Odeo, Podnova – are Podcatchers, a form of aggregator used to automatically download podcasts and can sometimes transfer a portable media player.
+- Odeo, and Podnova – are Podcatchers, a form of aggregator used to automatically download podcasts and can sometimes transfer a portable media player.
 Like

 - Feedburner – a professional feed management system

 - Pingomatic, Pingoat – ping multiple blog tracking services.

 - Feedblitz, Zokooda – Email subscriptions and newsletter tools.